willemo/laravel-twinfield/README.md

 Twinfield service provider for Laravel 8, adding the functionality of the [`php-twinfield/twinfield`](https://github.com/php-twinfield/twinfield) API client.

+## Warning: this project is archived

+This means that there will be no more updates or security fixes from Dependabot.

 ## Requirements

 This service provider is written for Laravel 8 and up and requires PHP 8.1 to run.